 The Starry Night, 1889

-A sky in motion turns a living room wall into a conversation that never quite ends.
-High ceilings and a bit of breathing space let the spirals unfold, while neutral textiles and oak give the paint somewhere calm to land.
+The mesmerizing Starry Night Van Gogh replica turns a living room wall into a conversation that never quite ends.
+High ceilings let the spirals unfold, while neutral textiles and oak give the paint somewhere calm to land.
 It’s dramatic, but in the way a great view is—present, not loud.

 Starry Night Over the Rhone, 1888